okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 #### Group Attribute Statements Object

-Group Attribute Statements can be used in place of Attribute Statements if your org supports a large number of groups and you wish to filter them into a single SAML assertion.
+Group Attribute Statements can be used in place of Attribute Statements if your Org supports a large number of groups and you want to filter them into a single SAML assertion.

 | Property    | Description                                   | DataType                                        | Nullable |
 | ----------- | --------------------------------------------- | ----------------------------------------------- | -------- |